Frequently Asked Questions

 While a whole life policy does build up a cash value, you can save a phenomenal amount in monthly premiums by choosing term and investing the difference.

-Part A is “free” for most people because your lifetime FICA tax contributions have paid for your hospital benefits.
-There is a hospital deductible for days 1–20, which changes every year ($1,676 for 2025).
-You can buy a Medicare Supplement plan to cover all hospital deductibles (Plans G and N are the most popular options).
+Part A (which covers Hospital services) - is “free” to most people.
+Your lifetime contributions of your FICA taxes have paid for your Hospital benefits.
+You are responsible for the Hospital deductible for days 1-20.
+The deductible changes every year ($1,676 for 2025).
+You can buy a Medigap plan to cover all hospital deductibles (Plans G & N are the most popular options), or you can leave Original Medicare and get a Medicare Advantage plan to cover some of your Part A costs.

-Part B is not free; it has a monthly premium that changes each year. ($185 for 2025).
-Original Medicare covers 80% of services, and you are responsible for the remaining 20%.
-You can buy a Medicare Supplement plan to help cover the 20% (Plans G and N are the most popular options).
+Part B (which covers Medical/Outpatient services) - has a monthly premium which changes every year.
+The Part B premium for 2025 is $185.
+Original Medicare covers the cost of 80% of Medical services, and you are responsible for remaining 20%.
+You can buy a Medigap plan to help cover the 20% (Plans G & N are the most popular options), or you can leave Original Medicare and get a Medicare Advantage plan to cover some of your Part B costs.

 Still Have Questions?
 Contact Us